 Difficulty in concentration

-However, various factors for puberty and teenage mental health may put your children in depression at puberty.
+However, various factors for puberty and teenage mental health may put your children in depression at puberty, suggesting that you may want to look into child and adolescent therapy for your kid.
 These or as follows.

 There are different hormones for girls and boys that may lead to depression.
 In girls, a hormone named estrogen is released at puberty.
 It increases to a high level and causes an increase in depression.
 Similarly, a hormone called testosterone is released in boys, which causes an increase in depression.